Catherine Martin (politician)

-Catherine Martin (born 30 September 1972) is an Irish Green Party politician who has served as Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media since June 2020 and Deputy Leader of the Green Party since June 2011.
-She has been a Teachta Dála (TD) for the Dublin Rathdown constituency since 2016.
+Catherine Martin (born 30 September 1972) is an Irish Green Party politician who served as Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media from June 2020 to January 2025 and was deputy leader of the Green Party from June 2011 to July 2024.
+She served as a Teachta Dála (TD) for the Dublin Rathdown constituency from 2016 to 2024.
+She lost her seat at the 2024 general election.

 Personal life

 Martin was born in 1972 and is a native of Carrickmacross, Monaghan.
 She studied at Maynooth University.
 She was a teacher of English and Music, and the head of the Green Schools Committee at St. Tiernan's Community School in Dundrum for 15 years prior to being elected to the Dáil.
-She is married to Francis Noel Duffy, also a Green Party TD and they have three children together.
+She is married to Francis Noel Duffy, also a former Green Party TD and they have three children.
 Catherine and Francis first met in 1999 during a local election in their native Carrickmacross in County Monaghan, where Catherine's brother Vincent P. Martin and Francis' father were both campaigning for office.
 Vincent is also a member of the Green Party.
-In June 2020, Vincent became a Senator upon the Green Party entering government.
+In June 2020, Vincent became a senator on the Green Party entering government.